MasonM/avsh/README.md

 corresponding directory on the guest before running the command or starting the shell.
 Otherwise, it changes to `/vagrant`.

-For multi-machine environments, avsh will infer the machine using synced folders, using the first defined machine that maps the folder you're in.
-If none are found, it will use the primary machine if one exists, else it uses the first defined machine.
+For multi-machine environments, avsh will infer the machine to connect to by matching the current directory with the synced folders in your Vagrantfile.
+If none are found to match, it will use the primary machine if one exists, else it uses the first defined machine.
+You can use the `avsh -m <machine_name>` to explicitly specify the machine you'd like to connect to.

 # Why not make this a Vagrant plugin?

-While it may be possible to do this with a plugin without sacrificing performance, I wasn't able to get it to work.
-The overhead of just getting to the point of executing a command in a plugin is nearly 1 second on my computer.
+Because I couldn't get this to work as a plugin without sacrificing performance.
+The overhead of just getting to the point of executing a command in a plugin is nearly 1 second on my computer, and I couldn't find a way to decrease that significantly.